Skip to navigation Skip to content

 • unsuccessful, record this information within the Notes tab of the Cease Employment - Change of Circumstance activity

 The customer can apply for a review of the cancellation decision.
-For more details about reviews and appeals, see Request for an explanation, or application for a formal review.
+For more details about reviews and appeals, see Request for a Subject Matter Expert (SME) explanation or application for a formal review.

 For more information on new claims, see: